spion/async-compare/README.md

 This project aims compare various node.js async patterns by their

 - complexity (number of necessary tokens)
-- performance when executing in parallel
+- performance when executing in parallel (time and memory)
 - debuggability

 ## example problem